-- (15) Penalties for Violations.
+- (13) Professional Associations' Codes of Ethics.
+All University personnel who are members of professional associations external to the University are expected to abide by their association's code of ethics and other membership guidelines.
+If University personnel are found to have violated an external association's code of ethics or membership guidelines and such violation may negatively impact the University or the individual's employment at the University, such personnel must report the alleged violation to their supervisor, or other in his or her supervisory chain so that the impact of the alleged violation may be evaluated by the appropriate University representatives. - (14) Procedures for Alleged Violations.
+All personnel are responsible for complying with this Code and should report any violations of this Code to his or her immediate supervisor, anyone in their supervisory chain, or the Office of the General Counsel.
+The General Counsel is responsible for conducting a review of the incident(s) in question and forwarding the information to the appropriate University representatives for review. - (15) Penalties for Violations.
 University personnel who are determined by the University to have violated this Code are subject to disciplinary action.
 Disciplinary actions may include penalties such as: dismissal, suspension, demotion, reduction in salary, forfeiture of salary, restitution, public censure, and/or reprimand; other disciplinary actions as may be deemed appropriate by the University President/designee; and/or as specified by law or regulation. - (16) Conclusion.
 All University personnel are required to become familiar with this Code and conduct themselves in an ethical manner in the performance of their University duties and responsibilities.
 Should any personnel require advice or clarification regarding their obligations pursuant to this Code, they should consult their supervisor or appropriate University representative in order to gain an understanding of the requirements of this Code so that the reputation of those covered by this Code, including the University, continues to be held in high regard by all those with whom we interact.

-Authority: BOG regulation 1.001
+Authority: BOG regulation 1.001 History: NEW 12-11-2014.

-History: NEW 12-11-2014; Amended: 3.1.18